 The requirements specified in subclause 5.2.2.3.5.1 shall apply with the following modifications:

-1. The initial AMF discovers the N1 Notification URI of the NF Service Consumer (e.g. the target AMF) from the NRF (See subclause 6.1.6.2.4 of 3GPP TS 29.510 [29]).
+1. The initial AMF discovers the NF Service Consumer (e.g. the target AMF) from the NRF, and fetch N1 Notification URI from the default notification subscription registered with "N1_MESSAGE" notification type and "5GMM" N1 message class (See subclause 6.1.6.2.4 of 3GPP TS 29.510 [29]).

 NOTE: The alternate AMF is expected to have registered a callback URI with the NRF.